AlfonsoLRz/brdf_viewer/README.md

 ::end renderingShader
 ```

 By default, this work integrates six different shaders for typical BRDFs, including Phong, Lambertian, Cook-Torrance, Minnaert, Ward (anisotropic) and Oren-Nayar.
 The integration and reload of new shaders included by users are still pending.
-Currently, the provided can be redone to build a custom BRDF function.
+Currently, the provided shaders can be redone to build a custom BRDF function.

-They can be either visualized as an implicit function mapped into a unit sphere, or by rendering the fragments of a dragon mesh.
+They can be either visualized as an implicit function mapped into a unit sphere, or by rendering a dragon mesh coloured with the implemented BRDF.
 Both kinds of visualization are following depicted:

 ![alt text](md_assets/brdf.png "BRDF Rendering")